 We’re looking for an enthusiastic individual with an interest in wildcats and species translocations, meticulous attention to detail, and some experience handling large datasets.
 Previous experience of working in a zoo environment or experience with wild animal behaviour monitoring would be desirable but is not essential.

 You will be provided with local accommodation, discounted lunch at the on-site café, and expenses of up to £50 per week.
 Transport to and from Highland Wildlife Park can be provided but personal means of transportation would be recommended, given that you will be responsible for providing your own transportation outside of working hours.
-We are looking for someone who can start as soon as possible, for a minimum of two months, with the potential to provisionally extend to five months.
+This position is from 5 February to 5 May 2024, with the possibility of an extension of up to six months.

 RZSS is committed to being fair, open and inclusive.
 We believe that RZSS benefits from the involvement of volunteers from diverse cultures, perspectives and experiences.
-We will not discriminate on the grounds on gender, race, disability, age, religious beliefs, and so on.
-In some cases, extra support may be given to volunteers (e.g. those with disabilities).
-We expect our volunteers to adhere to the Guidelines on Equality and Diversity.
+We accept people of all genders, races, disabilities, ages, religious beliefs, and sexualities to be part of RZSS.
+We try to make our spaces and working conditions as accessible as possible and welcome requests to accommodate the individual.
+We expect our volunteers to adhere to the Guidelines on Equality and Diversity upon induction and throughout their time volunteering to us.